 Only add your food to the pan once your cookware has already reached optimum temperature to prevent food from sticking, and keep all your ingredients at room temperature before adding to the pan to keep a steady heat.
 We have all been distracted during cooking only to return to a dish to find it stuck to the bottom of a pan, but don’t panic if this happens to you – all ProCook uncoated pans are dishwasher safe.

 Non-stick cookware has a number of attractive benefits such as being easy to clean, requiring little to no fat to cook with and is fantastic at preventing food from sticking.
 Food will simply slide around the pan making it a great choice for those new to cooking and if you’re making breaded or fried foods, the non-stick surface helps prevent things from crumbling apart.

 It’s important to protect the non-stick properties when using this type of cookware, heating the pan gently and ensuring you do not use metal utensils that will scratch the pan’s surface.
-We recommend using silicone or wood alternatives to prevent damage to the coating, but there’s no need to be afraid of using ProCook non-stick cookware as all our ranges are oven safe up to 260°C (with the exception of our Granite range that is 180°C), can be used in the dishwasher and are compatible with all hob types.
+We recommend using silicone or wood alternatives to prevent damage to the coating, but there’s no need to be afraid of using ProCook non-stick cookware as all our ranges are oven safe up to 260°C, can be used in the dishwasher and are compatible with all hob types.